paathelb/paathelb.github.io/_pages/about.md

 ## News
 <!--
 - A paper is accepted at the 29th International Conference of Hong Kong Society for Transportation Studies.
-- A paper on Frequency Domain Uncertainty Quantification is accepted at the Workshop on Advanced Perception for Autonomous Healthcare (APAH), ICCV 2025.
+- A paper on Frequency Domain Uncertainty Quantification is accepted at the International Conference on Computer Vision (ICCV) 2025, Workshop on Advanced Perception for Autonomous Healthcare (APAH).
+Preprint will be released soon.
 -->
 - 2025-04-02 I will work at the HKUST GREAT Smart Cities Institute in collaboration with [Suntec Innovations](https://www.suntec.app/) under the project "Improving Taxi & Driver Shift Operating Efficiency via a Next Generation Taxi Operating System" funded by [Hong Kong Smart Traffic Fund](https://stf.hkpc.org/cs-87-2403-ra/).
 We aim to use real-time data to give drivers AI assistance insights map which suggests locations with probable maximised trip profitability.
 - 2024-12-16: A first-author paper entitled "Conformal Set-based Human-AI Complementarity with Multiple Experts" is accepted at [AAMAS 2025](https://aamas2025.org/) as Full Paper (Oral Presentation) (_acceptance rate = 25%_).
 The event's silver sponsors include Jane Street and Google Deepmind.
 Preprint version and code will be released soon.